hanselgracias/CSV2TFREC/README.md

 # CSV2TFREC
-generate a TF record file and label map file from csv files
+Generate a TF record file and label map file from csv files

 This application can be fired from the command line to generate Tensorflow record files and label maps for object detection.